GoraNetwork/gora-dao-smartcontracts/README.md

 - Time based activation in case that min-participation is met!
 - Min participation is met before start time---> activate_proposal can activate (This does not change the voting ending conditions including end_time and all_voted).

-Note : Because the vesting and staking contracts architecture is still an open topic in GoraNetwork, Configure_Vesting method is not detailed in ABI or TEAL code yet!
+Note : Because the vesting(future work) and staking contracts architecture is still an open topic in GoraNetwork, Configure_Vesting method is not detailed in ABI or TEAL code yet!

 IDEA: Add configuration to GoraDAO in a way that it should only come from a child proposal to be approved sothat there can be Proposals in the future to tune GoraDAO further more or change the settings on that!
 E.g. the required Gora amount to create a Proposal!